- Documentation

 to follow the advice or best practices outlined in this chapter.

-3.1.
-Default Users & Roles
+3.1 Default Users & Roles

 roles:

-- admin (user) — Created if no other
+- admin (user) — Created on server

 accept any value (an empty string).
 The user is also assigned the